 2 rue de la Côte

 Tel.: 00 33 (0)2 33 58 27 40

 Just north of Avranches, La Ramade is perfect if you want to be in the countryside.
 The pretty stone building has 11 good bedrooms elegantly decorated.
 Each room is different, named after a flower which gives the decor its theme.
 There’s also a suite in a separate building.
 It’s a little more expensive but worth the extra.
 There’s a glassed-in conservatory where you can have tea or wine, but no restaurant as such.

 Tel.: 00 33 (0)2 33 60 17 92

 On the road towards Mont St Michel, this charming rural inn converted from an 18th-century house has just 6 rooms, prettily decorated in fresh colors.
 It is very popular so you need to book in advance.
 There’s an excellent restaurant where the chef uses local ingredients on the menus.

 Where to Eat

 Tel.: 00 33 (0)2 33 58 01 66

-Choose from two dining rooms with wooden parquet floors and white wood furniture giving a smart seaside resort feel to this well established restaurant.
+Choose from two dining rooms with wooden parquet floors and white wood furniture giving a smart seaside resort feel to this well-established restaurant.
 The chef has a sure touch using local ingredients and locally caught fish.
 Start with artichoke stuffed with goat cheese and citrus chutney, then move on to a classic crusted rack of lamb or roast bream with vegetable couscous.
-Prices are reasonable; the locals fill the bar; this is thoroughly recommended.

 The La Croix d'Or hotel (see above) is the best place to eat in town.
 There are also plenty of brasseries in town, plus good cafes and bars.